learn-co-curriculum/java-mod-1-access-modifiers/README.md

 made available through "accessor methods", so that additional logic can be added to their handling without having to modify the code that accesses them.

+When we look at our `main` method, we see that it has the `public` access modifier.
+Therefore, it is accessible to another other class, including the JVM itself:

 `public main()`

 ## Default